autoplot/documentation/to_md/README.md.md

 but I just found myself using it this morning, so I thought I should reload the changes to here.
 The script for downloading things is here
 <https://github.com/autoplot/dev/tree/master/demos/2020/20201014/>

+1. 2024-06-11

+I'm picking this up again after Autoplot was down for a few days while Bob and I were both on vacation.
+Plus this is way overdue.

+\`pandoc -f mediawiki QFunction -t markdown\_github -o QFunction.md\`

+looks like the best way to go, and then I need to find the script which does clean up after.